mfcaetano/pydash/README.md

 PyDash is a framework for the development of adaptive streaming video algorithms.
 It is a learning tool designed to abstract the networking communication details, allowing e-students to focus exclusively on developing and evaluating ABR protocols.

+# Who we are?

+Were from the Department of Computer Science at the University of Brasília (UnB), Brazil.

+# Instalation Process

 ## Pré-requisitos

 Para a utilização deste projeto é necessária a instalação dos seguintes pacotes python.